 It is tempting to just start or re-start your career with Scala because it is a well-paying one.
 See a snapshot below of languages associated with top salary receiving participants in a survey done by Stackoverflow.

-Spark is one amongst the top 5 frameworks in which respondents wanted to continue working.
+Spark Salesforce is one of the top 5 frameworks in which respondents wanted to continue working.
 The following snapshot is again from the same Stackoverflow survey.

 PostgreSQL is a loved Database